AishwaryaAshok846/visionquery/README.md

 # VisionQuery: Semantic Video Search

-VisionQuery is a powerful video search tool enabling you to find specific moments in videos using natural language queries.
+VisionQuery is a video search tool enabling you to find specific moments in videos using natural language queries.
 Upload a video, type what you're looking for, and instantly jump to the matching timestamp.

 ---